ecg-lab/microdiversity/README.md

-# Timothy J. Straub's Master's thesis code
+# This contains code for examination of microbial diversity patterns (Timothy J. Straub's M .Sc.thesis)